backtrace-labs/backtrace-android/docs/native-integration-startup.md

 It obtains the exact `libbacktrace-native.so` path from Android's already-loaded module metadata and uses path-only application metadata as a fallback.

-The resolver performs only a small number of filesystem metadata checks — at most one per installed split, and none that scale with APK ZIP central-directory size — and does not open or parse APK ZIP contents.
+The resolver performs O(number of split metadata entries) filesystem metadata checks — private and public split arrays are scanned before deduplication, and none of the work scales with APK ZIP central-directory size — and it does not open or parse APK ZIP contents.
 The remaining work consists of Crashpad database setup, native attribute/attachment transfer, and Crashpad handler registration.

 ## Background-thread use